Scrum as a tool for innovation and partnering

 What makes Scrum and Agile more suitable for us and our clients compared to waterfall approaches is that they do a better job of facilitating partnering on the team level and the business level.
 It’s not that more traditional frameworks don’t allow for such partnering, but rather that they give priority to another end in mind.
 Waterfall approaches prioritize establishing and maintaining control through a plan-driven approach (i.e. “Trust is good… Control is better”), whereas Agile frameworks prioritize establishing and maintaining partnering through a value-driven approach (i.e. “Control is good… Trust is everything”).
 This emphasis on partnering is clearly reflected in the Agile Manifesto (e.g. “Individuals and interactions over processes and tools” and “Customer collaboration over contract negotiation”) as well as in the underlying principles (e.g. “Business people and developers must work together daily throughout the project”).

 At INFO, the Product Owner is always somebody that works for our client in order to truly embrace this partnering aspect of Scrum.
-In the next article in this series, I will further explore how we strengthen our partnerships by leveraging this aspect of Scrum.
+In the next article in this series, I will further explore how we strengthen our partnerships with our clients by leveraging this aspect of Scrum.

 The best stories about innovation?